-Conor assisted Philip Petchey in preparation for an inquiry into the proposed deregistration of Blackbushe Airport under the Commons Act 2006.
-He conducted research into the meaning of curtilage, the scope of the power to deregister land under the Commons Act 2006 and the human rights implications of deregistration.
+- assisting Philip Petchey in preparation for an inquiry into the deregistration of Blackbushe Airport under the Commons Act 2006.
+He also attended the inquiry and assisted Philip Petchey throughout (COM/3206697);

-Conor assisted in drafting an advice on the issue of overgrazing on common land and the legal powers available to address this issue;
+- assisting in drafting an advice on the issue of overgrazing on common land and on the legal powers available to address this issue;

 Compulsory Purchase / Compensation

-He assisted Gregory Jones QC and Richard Honey in the Supreme Court in Reference by the Attorney General for Northern Ireland of Devolution Issues to the Supreme Court Pursuant to Paragraph 34 of Schedule 10 to the Northern Ireland Act 1998 (No 2) (Northern Ireland) UKSC 1.
+- assisting Gregory Jones QC and Richard Honey in the Supreme Court in Reference by the Attorney General for Northern Ireland of Devolution Issues to the Supreme Court Pursuant to Paragraph 34 of Schedule 10 to the Northern Ireland Act 1998 (No 2) (Northern Ireland) UKSC 1.